SpongeBob SquarePants video games: Releases

+Notes: ↑ Only playable as an arcade game.; ↑ Released on August 3, 2018 for Android and on iOS on March 12, 2019.; ↑ SpongeBob Racing Season DLC was available from January 20 to March 29, 2022; ↑ Released on January 21, 2022 for Apple Arcade.
+Ported to home consoles in 2026 as Nickelodeon Extreme Tennis Next!; ↑ SpongeBob costumes were available on December 1, 2022 for a limited time.; ↑ "SpongeBob SquarePants Special Pack" DLC was released on June 29, 2023; ↑ "SpongeBob SquarePants Pack" DLC was released on November 19, 2025;

 Reception

 The SpongeBob SquarePants video game series received mixed reviews from critics.
 Although the video game based on the movie is the highest rated according to Metacritic, Battle for Bikini Bottom is considered by fans to be one of the best video games in the series.

 Edge declared Operation Krabby Patty as the 29th game in their list of "The Top 100 PC Games of the 21st Century" in 2006.

 HeroPants was nominated for the "Favorite Video Game Award" at the Nickelodeon Kids' Choice Awards in 2016, but lost to Just Dance 2016.
 Employee of the Month was nominated by the editors of Computer Gaming World for the "Adventure Game of the Year" award in 2003, but the award was given to Uplink: Hacker Elite.

 Lights, Camera, Pants! was nominated for the Best Animated Video Game title at the 33rd Annie Awards in 2005, but lost to Ultimate Spider-Man.
 Creature from the Krusty Krab was nominated for the Best Animated Video Game at the 34th Annie Awards in 2006, but lost to Flushed Away.
 It also won the award for Favorite Video Game at the 2007 Kids' Choice Awards.